Red Man's Greed: Plot

 The Chief decides to give blankets to the townspeople as a peace offering, after infecting the blankets with SARS (mirroring the events of the siege of Fort Pitt).
-The whole town gets sick, except for Stan, and Stan's father tells Stan he must cure SARS, or "only 98%" of the town would be left.
-At the same time, however, the casino owner's son, Premise Running Thin, gets infected with SARS accidentally because he had shared a drink with one of the Chinese men, and none of the Native Americans' herbs are able to cure him.
-The owner decides to take out his anger on the townspeople with "Operation Shock and Awe".
-Stan goes to a wise old man in a trailer in another town, who gives him an "inward journey" brought on by sniffing paint thinner.
+The whole town gets sick, except for Stan, and his father tells him he must cure SARS, or only 98% of the town would be left.
+At the same time, the casino owner's son, Premise Running Thin, gets infected with SARS accidentally because he had shared a drink with one of the Chinese men, and none of the Native Americans' herbs are able to cure him.
+The owner decides to take out his anger on the townspeople with Operation Shock and Awe.
+Stan goes to a wise old man in a trailer in another town, who gives him an inward journey brought on by sniffing paint thinner.
 He discovers the trailer-living white man's way to cure the illness is Campbell's chicken noodle soup, DayQuil, and Sprite, and hands the mixture to the people of South Park, who all recover.

 The casino chief arrives and is shocked to find the people are healthy and not half-dead.
 He begs them for the cure to SARS for his son, offering them a $5 coupon.
 The chief's wife gives him a disapproving look and a nudge, so he instead gives the titles back to the South Park residents.
 Alex notes the lesson that South Park is more than just a town, but a community of people that cannot easily be split up.
 Stan, visibly irritated at the new kid's presence, asks him who he is, and he responds that he is Alex Glick, a fan who was granted the opportunity to do a guest voice role.
 Kyle tells him to leave, and Alex does so, breaking the fourth wall to say hello to his family before walking off-screen, ending the episode.